Dipeshpal/Ansible-Beginners-Guide/README.md

       You can directly use VM1 as server to control client (VM2) or You can establish connection with your VMs to your main machine by using putty.

-3. Install ansble on VM 1 (Virtual Machine 1).
+3. Install ansible on VM 1 (Virtual Machine 1).
 [Installation Guide](https://www.edureka.co/blog/install-ansible/)
     ```
       yum install ansible -y
     ```